-Prime Minister of India is visiting Sweden and United Kingdom from 16-20 April 2018.
-Apart from bilateral visits to the two countries, PM is attending the India-Nordic Summit and Commonwealth Heads of Government Meeting (CHOGM) in Sweden and United Kingdom respectively.
+Prime Minister of India recently visited Sweden and United Kingdom.
+Apart from bilateral visits to the two countries, PM attended the India-Nordic Summit and Commonwealth Heads of Government Meeting (CHOGM) in Sweden and United Kingdom respectively.

 India and Sweden share friendly bilateral ties and common views on major global issues.
 Sweden is India’s valued partner in trade, technology and investment.
 Over 170 Swedish companies have invested USD 1.4 billion since 2000.
 Around 70 Indian companies have invested in Sweden.
 India-Sweden annual bilateral trade stands at around USD 1.8 billion.

 India and Sweden co-hosted the India-Nordic Summit in Stockholm on 17 April 2018.
-The India-Nordic Summit will see participation of the Prime Ministers of India and of all the Nordic countries- Denmark, Finland, Iceland, Norway and Sweden
+The India-Nordic Summit saw participation of the Prime Ministers of India and Nordic countries – Denmark, Finland, Iceland, Norway and Sweden.

 India’s trade with the Nordic countries totalled around USD 5.3 billion in 2016-17, with Cumulative Foreign Direct Investment (FDI) to India at USD 2.5 billion.
 The Nordic countries have globally recognized strengths in clean technologies, environmental solutions, port modernization, food processing, health, agriculture infrastructure, skill development and innovation which are also the focus areas of India’s development.
 These complementarities and the unique strengths of India and the Nordic countries hold the potential to further boost trade and investment from both sides.

-On the sidelines of the India-Nordic Summit, Prime Minister will have separate bilateral meetings with Prime Ministers of Denmark, Finland, Iceland and Norway.
+On the sidelines of the India-Nordic Summit, Prime Minister had separate bilateral meetings with Prime Ministers of Denmark, Finland, Iceland and Norway.

 Bilateral Visit to the United Kingdom

-Prime Minister is visiting the United Kingdom from 17-20 April for a bilateral visit and CHOGM.
-The forthcoming visit of the Prime Minister to the UK will focus on enhancing India-UK tech partnership.
-The visit will see a number of deliverables in the area of skill development, healthcare, cyber security, innovation, traditional medicine, and education.
-The India-UK CEOs Forum will also take place during this visit.
-UK will formally convey their readiness to join the International Solar Alliance.
+Prime Minister visited the United Kingdom from 17-20 April for a bilateral visit and CHOGM.
+The visit focused on enhancing India-UK tech partnership.
+The India-UK CEOs Forum took place during this visit.
+UK formally conveyed their readiness to join the International Solar Alliance.

 India and the United Kingdom share a modern partnership bound by strong historical ties.
 In 2004, the bilateral relationship was upgraded to a strategic partnership.
 UK is among India’s major trading partners.
 The merchandise trade between the two countries in 2017 reached $13 billion, and trade in services is around US$7.2 billion.
 UK is the 4th largest inward investor in India with a cumulative equity investment of US $25.31 billion, accounting for around 7% of all foreign direct investment into India.
 India continued to be the third largest investor in the UK and emerged as the second largest international job creator with Indian companies having created over 110,000 jobs in the UK.